D00MTrooper/IPsubnet/README.md

 # IPsubnet
-Small project aimed at facilitating calculations
+Small project aimed at facilitating calculations.(still in progress)